Basavaraj100/Bank_note_authentication/README.md

 - Random forest

 ## Deployment
-- Model deployed in GCP using streamlit
+- MOdel is deployed in local machine using streamlit

-app link: